adobe/rules_gitops/README.md

 The all discovered `gitops` targets are grouped by the value of ***deploy_branch*** attribute.
 The one deployment branch will accumulate the output of all corresponding `gitops` targets.

 For example, we define two deployments: grafana and prometheus.
 Both deployments share the same namespace.
-The desired deployment granularity is per namespace.
+The deployments a grouped by namespace.
 ```python
 [
     k8s_deploy(